Maternity benefits for employees in Hong Kong: what can my business do?

 Accounting for demographics and trends

 Understanding that women are waiting until later in life to start families can go a long way to helping you define the type of employee benefits you wish to offer.
 If your hiring targets include increasing the number of talented, driven women in your company, offering them extended maternity benefits such as IVF treatment cover or comprehensive support for pregnancy-related complications can give you the edge on your competitors.

 Empowering expatriate staff

-With the high number of foreign workers in Hong Kong, some may believe it better to give birth in their home country; as the United Arab Emirates found out a few years ago, communication barriers, delays in consultation, and misconceptions about the local medical abilities and equipment led many to seek overseas medical care.
+With the high number of foreign workers in Hong Kong, some may believe it better to give birth in their home country; as the United Arab Emirates found out that communication barriers, delays in consultation, and misconceptions about the local medical abilities and equipment led many to seek overseas medical care.
 While many expat women choose to deliver in Hong Kong, there are still some that prefer to travel to their home countries instead.